budavariam/budavariam.github.io/content/posts/2021-05-17-deploy-with-github-actions.md

 {{< hgist 300px budavariam a8d0dc999fe8cd43585aa05eecf828aa >}}

-The tricky part is that if you just use your github pages site without a domain, it will serve your site in a subpath BUT by default Create-React-App assumes you serve it from the root.
+The tricky part is that if you use your Github pages site without a domain, it will serve your site in a subpath, BUT by default, Create-React-App assumes you serve it from the root.

-In `package.json` you need to set the `"homepage"` property to the name of the repository, starting with a forward slash.
+In `package.json`, you need to set the `"homepage"` property to the name of the repository, starting with a forward slash.

-For example in my [asciiart-text](https://budavariam.github.io/asciiart-text/) site, I needed to add:
+For example, in my [asciiart-text](https://budavariam.github.io/asciiart-text/) site, I needed to add:

 ```json
 {